 - a.
 The Project Team initially planned to automate the preexisting valves in place.
 During subsequent site evaluations, the Project Team determined that the existing piping configuration and substructures prohibited the installation of the vaults necessary to house the actuators.
 Because of this, the valves could not be automated in place.
 The Project Team determined that a portion of the existing piping must be relocated out of the street and into an area on the neighboring CNG facility. - b.
-The Operating District requested that the crossover piping be upgraded from to to the District Team incorporated this upgrade in the design.
-The Operating District incurred the costs related to upgrading the pipe size from to to to to to the District incurred the costs related to upgrading the pipe size from to to to to to the District incurred the costs related to upgrading the pipe size from the District incurred the costs related to upgrading the pipe size from the District incurred the costs related to upgrading the pipe size from the District incurred the costs related to upgrading the pipe size from the District incurred the costs related to upgrading the pipe size from the District incurred the costs related to upgrading the pipe size from the District incurred the District incurred the costs related to upgrading the pipe size from the District incurred the District incurred the Costs related to upgrading the District incurred the District incurred the Costs related to upgrading the District incurred the District incurred the Costs related to upgrading the District - c.
+The Operating District requested that the crossover piping be upgraded from to to .
+The Project Team incorporated this upgrade in the design.
+The Operating District incurred the costs related to upgrading the pipe size from to ... - c.
 The Operating District had scheduled nearby MLV 1175-0.00-0 for replacement.
 Due to the proximity of MLV 1175-0.00-0 to the project site, the Project Team incorporated this work in their design.
 This work was also included in the Scope of Work from the construction contractor.
 The MLV replacement was performed during PSEP construction activities.
 The Operating District incurred the costs related to the installation of MLV 1175-0.00-0. - 4.
 Final Project Scope: The final project scope consists of: the installation of the installation of three new valves, the installation of three new actuators, the installation of three new vaults to house the actuators, the installation of new crossover piping between Lines 1175 and 2003, the installation of new blowdown piping, the installation of power equipment, the installation of communications equipment, the installation of the necessary automation equipment, the installation of two new check valves, and the relocation of a portion of Line 2003 at the project site.